hpgrahsl/eda-pattern-examples/README.md

 ## Content Enricher Pattern Example

+In event-driven architectures, services communicate by means of different types of events.
+When producers send so-called notification events - which by definition contain a rather compact payload  - consumers oftentimes have the need to obtain additional information.
+In particular, whenever event payloads contain references to domain entities (e.g. userID, productID, orderID, ...) consumers might want to get additional data describing the referenced entity.
+The _content enricher pattern_ helps with making sure that event consumers have all the data they need, without them explicitly calling back to the producing service or reaching out to other services directly to fetch the data in question.

 ### Example Overview

 The repository hosts a basic example which shows how to apply the _content enricher pattern_ when processing sensor data.
 The raw sensor data only contains an identifier for a particular device, however certain downstream consumers want to operate on additional device data.
 For that purpose, the device data needs to be ingested into Apache Kafka so that a stream processing application can join the raw sensor data with the device data.
 The illustration below shows a high-level overview: